 - Creating organization-wide meeting templates

 Fellow is the meeting agenda tool that helps teams around the world collaborate on meeting agendas, record decisions, and foster a culture of accountability.
+Fellow is the top-rated meeting productivity and management tool used by thousands of companies such as Shopify, Warby Parker, and Lemonade to have more collaborative meetings.

 With Fellow, your team can have one source of truth for every meeting, boost transparency and accountability, and never forget what was discussed.
+Fellow also provides leaders with automations and reminders to manage their teams more effectively.
+As a purpose-built tool for meetings, Fellow supports every type of meeting out there—from one-on-ones, to project kickoff meetings and stand-ups.

 Fellow’s easy-to-use agenda builder ensures that your meetings start with clarity and everyone feels inspired to contribute.